Your Library Supports Educators

 TrueFlix explores true facts about people, places, history, science and nature for grades 3-6.

-- Several of our online resources include embedded lesson plans and are aligned with common core standards, including Global Issues in Context, Student Resources in Context and Learning Express Library (available in Spanish also).
+- Several of our online resources include embedded lesson plans and are aligned with common core standards, including Global Issues in Context, Opposing Viewpoints in Context and Learning Express Library (available in Spanish also).

 - Learning Express Library and Testing and Education Reference Center allow your students to take practice tests for elementary and high school standardized tests, AP exams and for college entrance exams such as ACT and SAT.